vladuemilian/notification/README.md

 # Notification

-This package came up with a structure and a database design of a scalable notifications system for web applications.
+This package came up with a structure and a database design for a scalable notifications system for web applications.
 It provides an easy and extensible way to manage notifications for your web application.